Bonelab/bonelab-website/_posts/2024-08-22-masks-from-polygon-data.md

 However, the algorithm cannot produce an image mask.
 So the aim of this project is to develop additional functionality that outputs a binarized image with voxels labelled as cortical bone (127), trabecular bone (100), and background (0).
-The image will be the identical size to the input that is input.
+The output image will have the same dimensions as the input image.
 Likely it would be based on VTK stencil objects (similar to blRapidPrototype):

 [https://github.com/Bonelab/Bonelab/blob/master/bonelab/cli/RapidPrototype.py](https://github.com/Bonelab/Bonelab/blob/master/bonelab/cli/RapidPrototype.py)